tudlang/araltools/README.md

 | [SkedMaker](./lib/araltools/skedmaker) | An automatic class schedule maker for DLSU students. |

 ## Contributing
 Feel free to contribute!
-Make sure that [Flutter](https://flutter.dev) and [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) is installed on your machine (WebView 2 is already pre-installed on Windows 11). **For now, only Windows is supported.**
+Make sure that [Flutter](https://flutter.dev) and [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) is installed on your machine (WebView 2 is already pre-installed on Windows 11).